disas69/Raylib-DinoGame/README.md

 # Raylib Dino Game

-A simple replica of the chrome://dino game made with raylib.
+A simple cross-platform replica of the chrome://dino game made with raylib.

-Supports Windows, MacOS and Linux.

 <img src="dino.png" width = "750">